lupantech/chameleon-llm/README.md

-## :slot_machine: What Plans Are Chameleon Learned?
+## :slot_machine: What Plans Are Chameleon Learning?

 ### Tool Use